pravega/pravega/documentation/src/docs/controller-service.md

  Writers report their positions and times in the form of writer marks to controller service which are then stored in the metadata table.
 One of the controller instances then looks at these marks and consolidates them to produce watermarks.

 #### Subscribers
- As part of 0.9, a new feature has been included in Pravega to keep track of subscriber readergroups and the stream automatically purges the data only after it has been consumed by all subscribers.
+ As part of 0.9, a new experimental feature has been included in Pravega to keep track of subscriber readergroups and the stream automatically purges the data only after it has been consumed by all subscribers.
 To achieve this, readergroups report their positions to controller and controller stores their subscriber streamcuts in subscriber metadata for the stream.
 It then consolidates these streamcuts to compute a lower bound and truncate at such a lowerbound.
+Users explicitly have to opt in for subscription and the default mode of using pravega streams do not enable a subscription.

 ### Stream Store Caching